peteroupc/CBOR/docs/PeterO.Cbor.PODOptions.md

     public bool UseCamelCase { get; }

  Gets a value indicating whether property names are converted to camel case before they are used as keys.
 This option changes the behavior of key name serialization as follows.
-If "useCamelCase" is  `false` false :
+If "useCamelCase" is  `false`  :

   * In the .NET version, all key names are capitalized, meaning the first letter in the name is converted to upper case if it's a basic lower-case letter ("a" to "z").
 (For example, "Name" and "IsName" both remain unchanged.)

   * In the Java version, for each eligible method name, the word "get" or "set" is removed from the name if the name starts with that word, then the name is capitalized.
 (For example, "getName" and "setName" both become "Name", and "isName" becomes "IsName".)

-  If "useCamelCase" is  `true` true :
+  If "useCamelCase" is  `true`  :

   * In the .NET version, for each eligible property name, the word "Is" is removed from the name if the name starts with that word, then the name is converted to camel case, meaning the first letter in the name is converted to lower case if it's a basic upper-case letter ("A" to "Z").
 (For example, "Name" and "IsName" both become "name".)